Home » Academics

 Historical and analytical study of sociological thought with emphasis

 on the ideas and assumptions of key theorists.
-Prerequisite: Permission
+Designated writing enrichment

-Students will develop an actual study by conducting a literature review,
+Students will develop an orginal study by collecting and analyzing their

-the significance of study.
-The student will present an oral and written
+own data.
+The student will present an oral and written report on their

 Student placement in an approved community setting for supervised learning